Skip to Content

 Deferring Capital Gains through trust planning can provide a very powerful alternative to the typical 1031 exchange or real estate installment sale.

-This powerful technique provides owners of highly appreciated assets such as residential or commercial real estate the following benefits:
+This powerful technique provides owners of highly appreciated assets, such as residential or commercial real estate, with the following benefits:

 Contact the attorneys of J.S.
 Burton, P.L.C. at (888) 885-9001 for a consultation today.